floriancafiero/Function_words/readme.md

 | `nl_21c`  | Dutch – 21st century                | ≈ 460   |
 | `la_1cbc` | Classical Latin – 1st c.
 BCE        | ≈ 320   |

-You can add further languages or historical stages by dropping new JSON files into `functionwords/datasets/`.
 ---

 ## Installation